BEST PLACES TO VISIT IN MONTENEGRO IN 1-10 DAYS

-Okay, here are some of the best places to visit in Montenegro.
+Okay, here are some of the best places to visit.
 So, of course, tweak the itinerary, so it is the best for you, but these activities give you enough ideas to spend up to two weeks in Montenegro.
-See Kotor + Perast in 1 Day.

-If you have only one day in Montenegro, then I highly suggest visiting Kotor and the Kotor Bay area, which is located near the Croatian border and is also a popular day trip from Dubrovnik.
+If you have only one day in Montenegro, then I highly suggest visiting Kotor and the Kotor Bay area.
+It is located near the Croatian border and is also a popular day trip from Dubrovnik.

 Kotor is situated in the southeastern part of the Bay of Kotor, beneath the limestone cliffs of Mt.
-Lovćen, and is a small town with only around 13,000 inhabitants.
+Lovćen.
+It is a small town with only around 13,000 inhabitants.
 However, it might be small population-wise, but it impresses with its stunning scenery and general cuteness.